Tugbars/Adaptive-Savitzky-Golay-Filter/README.md

 ## User-Modifiable Thresholds:
 The system includes hardcoded thresholds that the user can modify for their needs:

--Smoothness Threshold: Defined by SMOOTHNESS_THRESHOLD (default 1.1).
+- Smoothness Threshold: Defined by SMOOTHNESS_THRESHOLD (default 1.1).
 A lower value indicates less noise in the signal.
--Correlation Threshold: Defined by CORRELATION_THRESHOLD (default 0.99).
+- Correlation Threshold: Defined by CORRELATION_THRESHOLD (default 0.99).
 A value of 1.0 indicates a perfectly aligned smoothed signal compared to the actual noisy signal.
--Min and Max Window Sizes: Defined by MIN_WINDOW (default 5) and MAX_WINDOW (default 31).
+- Min and Max Window Sizes: Defined by MIN_WINDOW (default 5) and MAX_WINDOW (default 31).
 These values set the range for the window size in the Savitzky-Golay filter.
--Min and Max Polynomial Orders: These values can be initialized by the user to set the range for the polynomial order in the Savitzky-Golay filter.
+- Min and Max Polynomial Orders: These values can be initialized by the user to set the range for the polynomial order in the Savitzky-Golay filter.

 # Example Usage:
 The implementation is particularly suitable for high-performance and precision analysis of noisy signals, especially in the context of finding peaks in noisy impedance curves.
 It was specifically developed to find a peak in expectation of having only one peak but can be adapted for multiple peaks.